canhazdb/documentation/content/docs/contributing/developing.md

 title: Developing
 sidebar_label: Developing
 path: Docs / Contributing / Developing
-lastModified: 2021-05-27
+lastModified: 2021-10-02
 ---

-As a developer, you will probably want to install the database on your local machine, so you can edit source code and run the tests immediately.
+As a developer, you will probably want to install the database on your local machine, so you can edit the source code and run the tests immediately.

 ## Dependencies
-Other than a working operating system, the only dependency you need to have installed is [NodeJS](https://nodejs.org/en/) ([12 or higher](https://github.com/nvm-sh/nvm)).
+Other than a working operating system, the only dependency you need to have installed is [NodeJS](https://nodejs.org/en/) ([14 or higher](https://github.com/nvm-sh/nvm)).

 ## Source Code
 You can clone and install the code base by running the following commands in your terminal.